sideshowbandana/html5-fullscreen-player/README.md

       container: $('body'),

+      buildHTML: true, // only set to false if you want to manually insert the block of HTML that defines the player (see below)

       // only need to specify this if there is more than one video tag in your container
       video: null // defaults to container.find('video').first();
     }